Owlpen Manor: Owlpen estate

 The Owlpen estate, for many years managed on organic and sustainable principles, consists of species-rich permanent pasture and meadowland fringed by ancient woodland surrounding Owlpen Manor, and traditional farm buildings and cottages.
 Strip lynchets on the estate date to medieval times.

-Nine historic cottages on the estate, including a Grist Mill (1728), Court House (1620s), Tithe Barn (1446), and weavers' cottages, have been available for holiday accommodation since the 1970s.
+Nine historic cottages on the estate, including a Grist Mill (1728), Court House or Banqueting House (1620s), Tithe Barn (1446), and weavers' cottages, have been available for holiday accommodation since the 1970s.

 There is a restaurant in the late medieval cyder house, dated 1446, which was extended using pole building framing techniques as a venue for weddings, concerts and events in 2020.

 Media

-Owlpen Manor has been the inspiration and title of a number of 20th-century poems, including verses by U. A. Fanthorpe, John Burnside and Reginald Arkell.
-The house is reputed to have inspired scenes in novels by John Buchan and Wolfgang Hildesheimer, and more recently in the romantic fictions of Kate Riordan, The Girl in Photograph (Penguin Books, 2015), and Dinah Jefferies, The Tea Planter's Wife (Penguin Books, 2015).
+Owlpen Manor has been the inspiration and title of a number of 20th-century poems, including 'Owlpen Manor' by U. A. Fanthorpe and verses by John Burnside and Reginald Arkell.
+The house is reputed to have inspired scenes in novels by John Buchan and Wolfgang Hildesheimer, and more recently in the romantic fictions of Kate Riordan, The Girl in Photograph, (Penguin Books, 2015), Dinah Jefferies, The Tea Planter's Wife (Penguin Books, 2015), and Katie Fforde.

 In recent years, Owlpen Manor has been used as the location for a number of TV feature films, game shows and documentaries.
 They include Most Haunted (Series 4, 2004); The Fly and the Eagle (a BBC drama about the romance of Bristol poet laureate Robert Southey and Caroline Anne Bowles); The Trouble with Home (a documentary about the Manders at Owlpen made for HTV West); What the Tudors did for us; Countryfile; The Other Boleyn Girl; Watercolour Challenge; as well as antiques, cookery, gardening, travel, and art programmes.
-The holiday cottages and restaurant featured on BBC1's Holiday programme, presented by John Cole and introduced by Jill Dando.
+The holiday cottages and restaurant featured on BBC1's flagship Holiday programme, presented by John Cole and introduced by Jill Dando.

 Owlpen Manor appeared as Bramscote Court in the BBC's period drama adaptation of Tess of the d'Urbervilles (2008), starring Gemma Arterton and Eddie Redmayne and (briefly) in Becoming Jane, on the life of novelist Jane Austen.
 In 2017, the manor house and estate were used as one of the principal locations for the period drama film Phantom Thread starring Daniel Day-Lewis and directed by Paul Thomas Anderson.
-A cottage at Owlpen was chosen for the press interview in September 2005 with Samantha Lewthwaite, a British jihadist known as "the White Widow".
+A cottage at Owlpen was chosen for the press interview in September 2005, subsequently shown on Netflix, with Samantha Lewthwaite, a British jihadist known as "the White Widow".